sterrevangeest/meesterproef-1819/README.md

 ```

 ## Structure
-You can add structure to your code by applying patterns.
-You can argue the choice for the chosen patterns (WAFS)

 Because we all worked on different features, we started working in modules.
 It helped not only getting structure but also when merging different branches, there probably will be less merge conflicts.

-Read about: how we worked together as a team and created structure.
+More about how we worked together as a team and created structure [here](#working-in-a-team)

 ## Server side vs. client side